Laravel-Backpack/docs/5.x-dev/features-free-vs-paid.md

 For more information, see:
 - [our addons page](https://backpackforlaravel.com/addons) for more addons (including third-party addons);
-- [our products page](https://backpackforlaravel.com/products) for the first-party addons that we think are _so good_, that they're worth paying for;
+- [our pricing page](https://backpackforlaravel.com/pricing) for the first-party addons that we think are _so good_, that they're worth paying for;